Scouts Guide to the Zombie Apocalypse: Plot

-Ben, Carter, and Denise go to the police station to discover that the town has been evacuated, before a zombie horde chases them into a locked holding cell.
-They wait for hours when the zombies hear music from outside and leave.
-Augie, seeing Ben's car, runs in and unlocks the cell, freeing them.
-They all escape and make their way down the freeway.
-After walking for a bit, the four are picked up by Corporal Reeves.
+Ben, Carter, and Denise go to the police station to discover that the town has been evacuated, before a zombie horde chases them into a holding cell, whose door snaps shut, trapping them.
+Augie arrives and turns on a car radio, luring the zombies outside, and unlocks the cell.
+The fugitives make their way to the freeway, where they are picked up by US Army Corporal Reeves.
 They drive to the party to see if anyone is evacuated, only to find that the address that was sent to Carter was fake.

-The group starts to argue, but Reeves was bitten before meeting them and has now turned into a zombie.
-Denise kills him and they try to get a signal on his radio.
-They hear information about bombing the town and start panicking.
-Carter then remembers his sister's diary has the party information in it.
-The four take the vehicle and drive to Carter's house.
-Once there, they manage to get the diary.
-But, more zombies arrive, and proceed to chase after the trio.
-They manage to escape using a trampoline to get to the now zombified neighbor, Ms. Fielder's house.
-From there, they take her car and head off down the road.
-The four find a dirt bike down the road and Denise takes it so she can get the military.
-Now left by themselves, Ben, Carter, and Augie weapon up at a hardware store and head to the party.
+Tensions rise amongst the group, but Reeves was bitten before meeting them and turns into a zombie.
+Denise kills him, and trying to get a signal on his radio, they overhear information about the Army intending to bomb the town to wipe out the zombies.
+Carter remembers that Kendall's diary has the party information in it; the four take Reeve's humvee and drive to Carter's house.
+They find the diary, but more zombies arrive and chase after them.
+They escape using a trampoline to get to the house of now zombified neighbor Ms. Fielder, take her car and head off down the road, until they find a dirt bike down the road and Denise takes it so she can get the military.
+Now left by themselves, Ben, Carter, and Augie build themselves weapons at a hardware store and head to the party.

-The zombies find the party, and proceed to attack the partygoers, until the trio turns up, armed with weapons and they proceed to kill the zombies.
+The zombies find the party and attack the partygoers, until the trio turns up and evacuates the survivors.
 Once they run out of ammo, they lock themselves in the building and the zombies follow them upstairs.
-Ben and Carter barricade the door when Augie reveals that he's built a bomb that was hidden in Ben's backpack.
-He manages to light the fuse when the zombies burst in and the three escape through a garbage chute just as it explodes, killing all the zombies.
-Denise and the military arrive at the scene, setting up medical tents and helping the survivors while the Scouts reconcile their friendship and Ben and Kendall kiss.
+They barricade themselves in the gym, and Augie reveals that he's built a bomb that was hidden in Ben's backpack.
+He manages to light the fuse just as the zombies burst in, and the three escape through a garbage chute just before the bomb explodes, killing the zombies.
+Denise and the military arrive at the scene, helping the survivors.
+The scouts reconcile their friendship, and Ben, with Denise's encouragement, starts a relationship with Kendall.

 Cast

 Production

-Prior to this film Christopher Landon worked on three movies in the Paranormal Activity series and enjoyed the chance to do something more lighthearted.

-He noted the comparisons in the script to various 80s movies stating "When I read the first script, I was like, 'Wow, I can actually make a gory R-rated version of The Goonies and Gremlins or even Monster Squad " At the same time Landon noted that he wanted the film to not be a complete throwback and wanted to modernize the genre some, a task he compared to a similar issue with Disturbia in trying to modernize a Hitchcockian thriller.
+Prior to this film, Christopher Landon had worked on three movies in the Paranormal Activity series, and he relished the chance to do something more lighthearted.
+The script put him in mind of various 1980s movies.
+He stated, "When I read the first script, I was like, 'Wow, I can actually make a gory R-rated version of The Goonies and Gremlins or even Monster Squad.'"
+At the same time, Landon noted, he did not want the film to be a complete throwback and wanted to modernize the genre somewhat—a task he compared to the one he had with Disturbia, trying to modernize a Hitchcockian thriller.